Jeongeupsa: Lyrics

 Lee Chang-guy wrote:"Jeongeupsa," the only surviving gayo (poetic song) from the Baekje period, starts with the line, "Oh, moon, up so high in the sky."
 Popular through the Goryeo and Joseon periods, it was sung, according to the "History of Goryeo," by the wife of a peddler as she waited for her husband who had gone to market to sell his wares.
 She went up on a rock and asked the moon to shine its light around so that her husband would not come to harm on his way back home.
 To commemorate this song, the municipal orchestra of Jeongeup city, in North Jeolla Province, holds various traditional Korean music performances every month around the time of the full moon.The lyrics describe the woman's concern for her husband, praying to the moon to shine brighter and higher in the sky to light the way for her husband's safe return.

+In popular culture

+Crossover vocal group Forestella used the poem on their second album, Mystique, in their song titled Dear Moon.

+The song is also used as an OST soundtrack of Korean historical drama series called The King's Daughter, Soo Baek-hyang, sang by Seo Hyun-jin featuring Kim Nani and for pop version, sang by Lee Sang Eun.